evanharmon/eph-headspace/make.md

 ## Dynamically Create Sources
 `SOURCES=$(wildcard src/**/*.c src/*.c)`

-## Tell Make that a file depends on another file
+## Tell Make That A File Depends On Another File
 ```
 all: ex19